Classifying Poincar\'e Inequalities and the local geometry of RNP-Differentiability Spaces: PI-rectifiability, asymptotic connectivity and differentiability

 \begin{theoremN}[\ref{thm:PIrect}] A complete metric measure space $(X,d,\mu)$ is a RNP-Lipschitz differentiability space if and only if it is PI-rectifiable and every porous set has measure zero. \end{theoremN}

-\textbf{Proof of Theorem \ref{thm:PIrect}:} By \cite[Theorem 3.8]{bate2015geometry} we have (up to a change in terminology and some refinements in their arguments) that a RNP-Lipschitz differentiability space is asymptotically doubling and asymptotically well-connected.
-For the converse, we refer to the main result in \cite{Ch09diff}, where it is shown that a PI space is a RNP-Lipschitz differentiability space.
+\textbf{Proof of Theorem \ref{thm:PIrect}:} By \cite{bate12diff} RNP-Lipschitz differentiability spaces, being Lipschitz differentiability spaces, are asymptotically doubling.
+Further, by \cite[Lemma 3.5]{bate2015geometry} which is rephrased above in Lemma \ref{lem:rephrased} we have that a RNP-Lipschitz differentiability space is asymptotically well-connected.
+See also the discussion preceding Lemma \ref{lem:rephrased} for some subtle points about the differences in terminology in \cite{bate2015geometry}.
+As for the converse, we refer to the main result in \cite{Ch09diff}, where it is shown that a PI-space is a RNP-Lipschitz differentiability space.
 It is then trivial to conclude that a PI-rectifiable space is also a RNP-Lipschitz differentiability space if every porous set has measure zero.
-See the discussion at the end of the introduction in \cite{bate2014characterizations} as well as the arguments in \cite{bate2013differentiability}.
+See the discussion at the end of the introduction in \cite{bate2014characterizations} as well as the arguments in \cite{bate2013differentiability} for additional details. \QED